 Are you looking for the best energy efficient windows?
 Bosteter Windows & Siding has a reputation for quality craftsmanship and professional installation.
 Some have referred to us as the best energy efficient window installation company in Minnesota.
 We offer many options and styles for your window needs.
 Please contact us to discuss how we can help you with your window replacement project.

-Energy efficient Lindsay Healthy Windows utilize the best energy efficient window technologies and the highest quality materials to be at the forefront of industry energy efficiency and health trends.
+Energy efficient Pro Via Windows utilizes the best energy-efficient window technologies and the highest quality materials to be at the forefront of industry energy efficiency and health trends.

 Frequently Asked Questions About Windows

 - What do I want in a replacement window?

 This is a question for YOU to answer for yourself.
 Window replacement is a big investment, and one you’ll live with day in and day out for as long as you own your home.
 Think about the importance of appearance, performance, and durability before you choose.

 - Why should I be concerned about windows?

 Windows can be responsible for unnecessary heat loss, high-energy consumption and cold drafts and can be the reason for condensation problems within homes.
 Windows and the area around them are the biggest single area of heat loss in the home.

 - What are the benefits of an energy efficient window?

 Energy efficient windows increase the comfort level in your home by reducing cold drafts and making a house feel warmer in the winter and cooler in the summer.
 They help control condensation because the interior surfaces of energy-efficient windows stay warmer, allowing you to maintain a higher level of humidity without worrying about condensation on your windows.
 They also last longer because condensation can cause premature deterioration of windows, walls and finishes leading to high maintenance and replacement costs.
 Most importantly, energy efficient windows save a lot of money.
 By minimizing air leakage and improving thermal performance of your windows, you could reduce heat loss through windows by up to 50 per cent and reduce your energy bills.